bitterjug/devjournal/devjournal.markdown

 So I have no idea how you type really complex stuff, but to type "Enter" atthe end of in put where I Wanted that action to submit the form, I finally tried ading "\n" to the input string, and it worked.

+## 2015-03-02 Monday

+### 21:06

+The other reason for wanting to make quick changes to make the tests pass is the Red-Green-Refactor thing.
+You can make it pass then refactor to a more reliable soltion you're going green to green.